Whit3Snow/robot-inversion/README.md

 For the text latent identification, we provide a script to run it at `scripts/text_latent.py`.
 It will launch the model and run it on the libero-dataset to record the model's hidden states.
 You don't need to setup the dataset explicitly, as the script will download the dataset automatically.
+The script takes around 1 hour to run on a single RTX4090 GPU.

 ## Changes to LIBERO benchmark